RainierBarrett/cpp_langevin_simulator/README.md

 ## Running the program

-To run the program, enter your build directory and simply run the command:
+To run the program, edit the `input.txt` file in the main to your choosing, then enter your build directory and simply run the command:

-   * make run
+   * make sim

-The program will detect your input file and generate an output file titled "output.dat" within the build directory.
+This will detect your input file and generate an output file titled "output.dat" within the build directory.
+Astute observers will see that there is a `make run` command. *DO NOT USE* this command.
+As it is implemented right now, `make sim` is the only command that totally fulfills the file copying necessary.

+Input format:

+`initial_position (float) initial_velocity (float) temperature (float) damping_coefficient (float) time_step (float) total_time (float) potential_energy_filename (string)`.

 ## TODO

    * Possibly add an interpolation method for the integrator.
+   * Learn more CMake and fix the workaround with the .sim.sh script.

 ## License